mlswg/mls-federation/draft-ietf-mls-federation.md

 ~~~~

-one possible environment is to have different client implementations operated by the same delivery service,
+### Different Delivery Services

-which will look like the diagram above, another environment is to have different or same clients operated
+The diagram below shows a federated environment in which different or identical
-By different delivery services:
+clients applications operate on different Delivery Services:

 ~~~~
            +-----------------+      +-----------------+